Vietnam.vn - Nền tảng quảng bá Việt Nam

 Recently, the Ministry of Education and Training issued Circular 29 to strengthen management of extra teaching and learning.
 In the long term, many opinions say that it is difficult to manage this activity because there is supply, there is demand.
 In your opinion, what is the root cause of the problem of extra teaching and what is the solution to reduce it and move towards schools not giving extra teaching as the will of the Ministry of Education and Training this time?

-In fact, some teachers, instead of ensuring that they teach the entire general education curriculum in regular classes, require students to attend extra classes to finish teaching.
+In fact, some teachers, instead of ensuring that they teach the entire general education curriculum in regular classes, require students to attend extra classes to finish the teaching.
 This is wrong.

-"It is necessary to ensure students' basic right not to have to take extra classes, just to study seriously in class is enough to complete the general education program," said Professor Ngo Bao Chau. |
+"It is necessary to ensure students' basic right to not have to take extra classes, just need to study seriously in class to complete the general education program," said Professor Ngo Bao Chau.

 A specific legal framework for private tutoring and learning is necessary but should be kept simple so that teachers, if they wish, can register themselves without costly legal assistance.